 Regardless of the expense involved, it is a good idea to follow these recommendations.
 Keep in mind that if you use another product or cleaning solution, the warranty may actually be voided.

-So, if something does go wrong either while cleaning the machine or at another point, the company may absolve themselves of blame.
+So, if something does go wrong either while cleaning the machine or at another point, the company may absolve itself of blame.
 Then, you will have to fix the issue yourself with no guarantees.

 Clean on Schedule

 Finally, make sure to clean the machine out according to the schedule.
 This can save you a world of hassle in the long run.
-Not to mention, it will result in better tasting espresso as well!
+Not to mention, it will result in better-tasting espresso as well!